LoginRadius/documentation/documentation/docs/libraries/identity-experience-framework/idx-selfhosted.md

 B) **appName** - This property is your LoginRadius site/app name as shown in your LoginRadius Admin Console.

-C) **hashTemplate.**
+C) **hashTemplate.** - Use this when the interface template contains hash (#).

 D) **sott:** This property is for generating a one-time Token, click here to know more.

 E) **formValidationMessage** - This determines if the validation messages are generated in the page.

-F) **verificationUrl **- This URL is the page where your email got verified.
+F) **verificationUrl**- This URL is the page where your email got verified.
 It usually the page where Login Screen is displayed.

-G) **resetPasswordUrl **- This URL is the page where your password got reset after forgot your password.
+G) **resetPasswordUrl**- This URL is the page where your password got reset after forgot your password.
 It usually the page where Login Screen is displayed.
 Sample:

 >**Note:** Not all of the features of the LoginRadiusV2.js are included in the IDX Framework, if you're in doubt, you can reach out to LoginRadius Support.